TheOdinProject/curriculum/nodeJS/express_and_mongoose/deployment.md

 ### Static vs dynamic sites

 Static websites consist of pre-written HTML pages.
 They are "static" because everyone who visits them will see the same content.
-To build static sites, you only need HTML, CSS and Javascript.
+To build static sites, you only need HTML, CSS and JavaScript.

 Dynamic websites, on the other hand, are websites that can change content based on the user who is visiting them.
 Twitter is a good example; every Twitter user sees different content on their homepage feed based on who they follow.
 To build dynamic sites, you still need HTML, CSS and JS.
 But additionally, you need a server-side application and a database.